airalab/robonomics-wiki/docs/en/zigbee2-mqtt.md

 <robo-wiki-picture src="home-assistant/mqtt-devices.jpg" />

+After adding all the sensors, you stop program with `ctrl+C`.

-> After adding all the sensors, you can stop program and open configuration file again to set and set `permit_join: false`, if you don’t want to add any more devices.
+> After adding all the sensors, you can open configuration file again to set and set `permit_join: false`, if you don’t want to add any more devices.

 Then lets make a service.
 Create the file: